Monocular, One-stage, Regression of Multiple 3D People

-Compared with previous state-of-the-art (SOTA) methods for multi-person~\cite{jiang2020coherent,zanfir2018monocular,zanfir2018deep} and single-person~\cite{kocabas2020vibe,kolotouros2019spin,zhang2020object} 3D mesh regression, ROMP achieves superior performance on challenging benchmarks, including 3DPW~\cite{3dpw}, CMU Panoptic~\cite{cmu_panoptic}, and 3DOH50K~\cite{zhang2020object}.
+Compared with previous state-of-the-art methods for multi-person~\cite{jiang2020coherent,zanfir2018monocular,zanfir2018deep} and single-person~\cite{kocabas2020vibe,kolotouros2019spin} 3D mesh regression, ROMP achieves superior performance on challenging benchmarks, including 3DPW~\cite{3dpw} and CMU Panoptic~\cite{cmu_panoptic}.
 Experiments on person-person occlusion datasets (Crowdpose~\cite{crowdpose} and 3DPW-PC, a person-occluded subset of 3DPW~\cite{3dpw}) demonstrate the effectiveness of the proposed CAR under person-person occlusion.
 To further evaluate it in general cases, we test ROMP on images from the Internet and web camera videos.
-With the same backbone as those of the multi-stage counterparts, ROMP achieves real-time performance with over 30 FPS on one 1070Ti GPU.
+With the same backbone as the multi-stage counterparts, ROMP runs in real-time (over 30 FPS) on a 1070Ti GPU.

-In summary, the contributions are: \begin{itemize}[itemsep=-2pt,topsep=2pt] \item A simple yet effective one-stage regression network, ROMP, is proposed for monocular multi-person 3D mesh regression. \item The proposed explicit body-center-guided representation facilitates the pixel-level human mesh regression in an end-to-end manner. \item We develop an collision-aware representation to deal with the severe overlapping cases. \item ROMP outperforms the previous SOTA methods in both accuracy and efficiency.
-It is the first open-source real-time method for multi-person 3D mesh regression from monocular images. \end{itemize}
+In summary, the contributions are: (1) To the best of our knowledge, ROMP is the first one-stage method for monocular multi-person 3D mesh regression, along with an open-source real-time implementation.
+Its simple yet effective framework leads to superior accuracy and efficiency.
+(2) The proposed explicit body-center-guided representation facilitates the pixel-level human mesh regression in an end-to-end manner.
+(3) We develop a collision-aware representation to deal with cases of severe overlap.